sonambharti/Design-Patterns-in-Python/Structural-Design-Pattern/decorator/Readme.md

 # Decorator Design Pattern

+The decorator pattern adds extensibility without modifying the original object.
+The decorator forwards requests to the enclosed object and can perform extra actions.

+Terminology:
+i.
+Component: The object that may be decorated. ii.
+Component Interface: An interface for objects. iii.
+Decorator: The class that applies the extra responsibilities to the component being decorated.
+It also implements the same component interface.

 ## Decorator UML Diagram
                 ![Decorator Design Pattern](decorator.png)

 # Example to show Concept of Decorator Design Pattern